This Perfect Day: Backstory

 Only the programmers and their attendants know that Wei Li Chun remains alive as the leader of the programmers, extending his lifespan by having his head transplanted onto successive youthful bodies.

 Bob Wood is mentioned throughout the novel but never discussed in detail.
 A painting is mentioned depicting Wood presenting the Unification Treaty.
 In one conversation in which the protagonist discusses his discovery that people once had varying lifespans, one character comments that controlling people's lifespans is the ultimate realization of Wei and Wood's thinking.
 The poem also mentions Jesus Christ, the central figure of Christianity, and presents the historical Karl Marx, an ideologue of communism, with the text describing paintings of Jesus attacking the moneychangers in the temple and Marx writing at his desk, both possibly implying an anti-capitalist ideology.
 These two pillars of the official state ideology are depicted on its coat of arms, with a cross and sickle.
 Sacrificed is a poetic synonym for dead.

 Uniformity is the defining feature.
 There is only one language, and all ethnic groups have been eugenically merged into one race, "The Family."
 It is so genetically uniform that no transplants are rejected.
 There are only four personal names for men (Bob, Jesus, Karl, and Li) and four for women (Anna, Mary, Peace, and Yin).
 Instead of surnames, individuals are distinguished by a nine-character alphanumeric code, their "nameber" (a neologism from "name" and "number"), such as WL35S7497.
 Everyone eats "totalcakes," drinks "cokes," wears exactly the same thing, and is satisfied every day.

 It is assumed that Uni and the restriction on names were created not very long ago, since Papa Jan was one of the employees who constructed it, and he claims to have remembered when there were many names.
 However, to make the members genetically uniform, many generations are needed.

+Levin's dystopia enjoys some commendable features as well.
+The Earth and its extra-planetary colonies are free of war, hunger, most diseases, crime, envy, and inter-personal violence.
+Thanks to rigid population control and a more rational management of the environment, the threat of human extinction has been considerably reduced.